briangerard/briangerard.github.io/2019/05/scripting.practice.md

 For each of those you will need to clone their respective git repos and run it from your shell locally.
 If you don't run Linux natively on your own system, I would recommend pulling down Virtualbox or VMWare Player on your Windoze system and spinning up an Ubuntu or Fedora instance for these.

+...of course, I will also admit that I am a bit biased toward the \*nix platforms.  `:)`

-Not that you can't use Windows, but if you are going to be working mostly on the \*nix side anyway, it would be better to learn there.
+That being said, t really comes down to where you will be using the language the majority of the time.
+If you are going to be working mostly on the \*nix side anyway, it would be better to learn there.
 There are idiosyncrasies on the M$ side that you probably don't want to have to un-learn when moving back.
+Mind you, there is definitely value in learning how to code in a platform-agnostic way so your code can be portable across OSes.
+My point is simply that it might be better to focus on the basics of the language first and *then* work on portability.

 ### How to Use the Koans